 The most beautiful lighthouses of the Lighthouse Route in Nova Scotia

-Some can only be reached if you take detours that take time.
-But the effort is worth it, because on a tour to the lighthouses on Nova Scotia's coast, you learn a lot about the lives of people on this almost always whipped by the wind coast.
-On the way you pass through small fishing villages, past abandoned houses whose former owners have been rebuilding themselves elsewhere in Canada since the decline of cod fishing heat off the coasts of eastern Canada, and get to know lobster fishermen, boat owners and shipyard workers who enjoy a little chat let in.
-A trip on the Lighthouse Route is a journey through maritime Nova Scotia.
+Some can only be reached if you accept detours that take up time.
+But the effort is worth it, because on a tour to the lighthouses on the coast of Nova Scotia you can learn a lot about the life of the people on this coast.
+On the way you come through fishing villages, drive past abandoned houses whose owners have been building a new life elsewhere in Canada since the cod warming off the coasts of eastern Canada, and meet lobster fishermen, boat owners and shipyard workers who like to chat.
+A trip on the Lighthouse Route is a journey through the maritime Nova Scotia.

-Air Canada, Condor and Icelandair fly from Germany to various airports in eastern Canada.
+Air Canada, Condor and Icelandair fly from Germany to airports in eastern Canada.

 Hotels in Nova Scotia * You can book through our partner booking.com.

-Text: © Monika Fuchs, TravelWorldOnline
+Text Lighthouse Route Nova Scotia: © Monika Fuchs, TravelWorldOnline

-Photos: Copyright Monika Fuchs, TravelWorldOnline
+Photos Lighthouse Route Nova Scotia: Copyright Monika Fuchs, TravelWorldOnline